Jollywatt/typst-fletcher/parsing.typ

 		has-tail-coords = true

 		if peek(pos, is-rel-coord) {
-			error("Marks argument #0 must appear after edge vertices (or between them if there are only two).", repr(new-options.marks))
+			utils.error("Marks argument #0 must appear after edge vertices (or between them if there are only two).", repr(new-options.marks))
 		}
 	}
 	if coords.len() > 0 {